Argentina, Climbing, 21 days - from £3,645 (land only) - from €4,375 (land only) - from $6,015 (land only)

 Backpack - minimum 70 litres (see below)

-Small daypack for the trek to base camp
+Small daypack for carry-on and trek to basecamp

 Headtorch / headlamp with batteries